seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 And Sir Philotus too!

 **PHILOTUS**
-Good day at once.
+Good day at once. /

 **Lucilius' Servant**
-Welcome, good brother.
+/ Welcome, good brother.
-What do you think the hour?
+What do you think the hour? /

 **PHILOTUS**
-Labouring for nine.
+/ Lab'ring for nine.

 **Lucilius' Servant**
-So much?
+So much? /

 **PHILOTUS**
-Is not my lord seen yet?
+/ Is not my lord seen yet? /

 **Lucilius' Servant**
-Not yet.
+/ Not yet.

 **PHILOTUS**
 I wonder on't; he was wont to shine at seven.